 The scenario development is carried out using the Technosim simulator platform.
 It creates a high-fidelity urban riding environment with pedestrian crossings, intersections, obstacle overtaking, and variable traffic densities.
 A 4.8~km route simulates both an undivided two-lane and a four-lane divided highway with a 50~km/h speed limit, ensuring ecological validity and repeatable events that require decision-making, risk assessment, and adaptive control under varying TP levels.
 Fig.~\ref{fig:simulated_scenarios} shows the snapshots of scenario development (vehicle paths, trigger events, route changes, and rider trajectories).

-\subsection{Participants}
+\subsubsection{Participants}

 The vast majority of two-wheeler riders in India are male, as reflected in MoRTH road fatality statistics~\cite{morth2019,morth2020,morth2021,morth2022,morth2023}.
 According to official MoRTH reports, males accounted for 86.0\%, 87.3\%, 86.4\%, 86.2\%, and 85.2\% of PTW fatalities between 2019 and 2023, respectively, with most deaths in the 18--45 age group.
-This overwhelming male predominance provides a strong empirical basis for focusing on male participants in this study.
+This overwhelming male predominance provides a strong empirical basis for focusing on \textit{male participants} in this study.
 Accordingly, fifty-one male riders (ages 18--42) with at least two years of riding experience participated.
 Detailed rider characteristics are presented in Table~\ref{tab:participant_stats}, and Fig.~\ref{fig:participants_performing_test} shows participants performing simulator tasks.

-According to the official Road Accidents in India reports by MoRTH, road fatalities are predominantly male.
-In 2019, males accounted for approximately 86\% of all fatalities~\cite{morth2019}, increasing slightly to 87.3\% in 2020~\cite{morth2020}.
-This pattern persisted in 2021 (86.4\% male)~\cite{morth2021}, 2022 (86.2\% male)~\cite{morth2022}, and 2023 (85.2\% male)~\cite{morth2023}, with the majority of fatalities concentrated in the 18--45 age group across all years.
-From this, we emphasize that the overwhelming male predominance in two-wheeler fatalities in India provides a strong empirical basis for the male-focused composition of our participant sample.
-The implications of this sampling strategy for model generalizability are acknowledged and further addressed in Section~\ref{subsec:future_work}.
-Detailed rider characteristics are presented in Table~\ref{tab:participant_stats}, and Fig.~\ref{fig:participants_performing_test} shows participants performing simulator tasks.

-\subsection{TP Scenarios}
+\subsubsection{TP Scenarios}